Private Gradient Estimation is Useful for Generative Modeling: Experiments

 \subsection{Ablation Studies}

-After the promising performance is achieved, we further analyze the impact of each component of our approach, including the hyperparameter $k$, the step size $\lambda$ and the distribution of kinetic energy. \myPara{Impact of $k$.}~To study how the hyperparameter $k$ affects the trade-off between privacy and data utility, we compare the perceptual scores when $k$ takes different values under the same privacy budget $\varepsilon=10$.
-Eq.~(\ref{eq:rr}) shows that the smaller $k$ is, the higher the probability of $\mathcal{R}(\mathbf{v}_i)=\mathbf{v}_i$ is, which will cause the corresponding generated images are closer to the distribution of original private data.
-FID is consistent with this rule, but we find that IS increases with increasing $k$.
-We suspect that this is related to the IS itself.
-IS does not reflect the distance between the generated data and the original private data; it measures the entropy of the distribution of the generated data, focusing on its diversity.
-The increase of $k$ will enlarge the diversity of the generated data (more data appearing that do not match the distribution of original private data), which leads to an increase in the IS score.
+After the promising performance is achieved, we further analyze the impact of each component of our approach, including the hyperparameter $k$, the step size $\lambda$ and the initial distribution of kinetic energy $K(\bs{c})$. \myPara{Impact of $k$.}~To investigate the impact of the hyperparameter $k$ on the trade-off between privacy and data utility, we compare the perceptual scores obtained when $k$ takes different values under the same privacy budget $\varepsilon=10$.
+To make the experimental results more representative, we chose two datasets, CelebA and LSUN, with a resolution of 256$\times$256.
+The results are presented in Fig.~\ref{fig:k}.
+As $k$ increases, the FID score increases, indicating a decrease in the quality of the generated image.
+This aligns with our expectations.
+According to Eq.~(\ref{eq:rr}), a smaller $k$ value increases the likelihood of $\mathcal{R}(\bs{v}_i)=\bs{v}_i$, which in turn enhances the probability that the model accurately captures the underlying data manifold.
+This implies that the generated data will resemble the distribution of private data more closely.
+Therefore, as $k$ increases, there is a slight decline in the quality of the generated images.

-\myPara{Impact of step size.}~To study the step size $\lambda$ effect on the visual quality and the data utility of the generated images, we generate images with different step size $\lambda$ and compare their perceptual scores.
-The results are shown in Fig.~\ref{fig:step-size}.
-We find that decreasing the step size $\lambda$ weakly improves the quality of the generated images when $\lambda$ is less than $1e-6$.
-When $\lambda=1e-7$, there is a slight decrease in quality of the generated images compared to $\lambda=1e-6$.
-Similar to the learning rate parameter in machine learning, the smaller step size $\lambda$ is, the smaller the moving distance per sample is, which can fill more details to the images, but if $\lambda$ is too small, the image will fall into local optimum.
-This is the reason why the results in Fig.~\ref{fig:step-size} appear.
+\myPara{Impact of step size.}~To study the effect of the step size $\lambda$ on the quality of the generated images, we generate images with different step size $\lambda$ and compare their perceptual scores.
+The results are shown in Fig.~\ref{fig:stepsize}.
+Our findings suggest that decreasing the step size $\lambda$ weakly improves the quality of the generated images when $\lambda$ is below $1e-6$.
+However, at $\lambda=1e-7$, we observe a slight decrease in the quality of the generated images compared to $\lambda=1e-6$.
+Similar to the learning rate in machine learning, a smaller $\lambda$ leads to finer adjustments per sample, potentially enriching image detail.
+Nevertheless, excessively small $\lambda$ values may cause the generation process to converge to local optima, compromising the quality of the resulting images.
+Therefore, achieving the best balance in choosing $\lambda$is critical to enhancing image detail while ensuring that it doesn't get in the way of other optimization workflows.